*This site contains affiliate links. If you purchase through these links, we may receive a small commission at no extra cost to you.

-Here in Switzerland, where screens over doors and windows seem to be nonexistent, the pesky little season of blood sucking mosquitoes is upon us.
-For days, I’ve been covered in huge welts, red and itchy like chicken pox blotches, and if I could keep a bat in the house to control the mosquito problem, I would.
+Here in Switzerland, where screens on doors and windows seem to be nonexistent, the pesky little season of blood sucking mosquitoes is upon us.
+For days, I’ve been covered in huge welts, red and itchy like chicken pox blotches.
+If I could keep a bat in the house to control the mosquito problem, I would.

 Tonight we were lucky enough to have just such a visitor, albeit briefly.
 Unfortunately for our furry little friend, it wasn’t luck that brought him to our house.

-This was the case tonight as well, which left our cats free to come and go – the ultimate cat door.
+This was the case tonight as well, which left our cats free to come and go.
+The ultimate cat door.

 Awake in bed, I heard Tica on the terrace making excited little mewing sounds.
 I swung my cell phone flashlight at our bedroom door that opens onto the terrace just in time to see her slink in with something small, dark, and wriggling in her mouth.
 A consummate hunter, she’s always after birds and mice, but I couldn’t imagine what she could have been hunting in the dead of night.

 Following her into the dining room, I snagged her right as she dropped her prey.